YiLimath/YiLimath.github.io/_posts/2024-10-11-blog-post-1-Birational-Fibration.md

 ## Part I. Fibrations in Algebraic Geometry

-This part of notes is based on the [Fibrations in algebraic geometry and applications](https://smf.emath.fr/publications/fibrations-en-geometrie-algebrique-et-applications) by Professor Voisin, what's new is we will add more applications of those fibrations in birational geometry.
+This part of notes is based on the [Fibrations in algebraic geometry and applications](https://smf.emath.fr/publications/fibrations-en-geometrie-algebrique-et-applications) by Professor Voisin, what's new is we will add more applications in birational geometry.

 [I.1.
 Iitaka Fibrations with applications]()